 The Specialized Master in International and Development Economics (SMIDE) aims to train present and future actors of development to be able to devise realistic and innovative programmes which are based on sound economic analysis and well adjusted to the social and political context of a country.

-This 60 ECTS one-year postgraduate programme has been offered jointly by the Université de Namur and the Université Catholique de Louvain for more than 20 years.
+This 60 ECTS one-year postgraduate programme has been offered jointly by the University of Namur and the Catholic University of Louvain since 1996.

 YOUR OBJECTIVES